finbourne/lusid-sdk-python-preview/sdk/docs/SequencesApi.md

 # **next**
 > NextValueInSequenceResponse next(scope, code, batch=batch)

-[EXPERIMENTAL] Get next values from sequence
+[EXPERIMENTAL] Next: Get next values from sequence

 Get the next set of values from a specified sequence